ellcrys/cocoon/readme.md

 # Cocoon - A no-gimmick, centralized, scalable smart contract platform.

 Cocoon is a smart contract engine that is designed to be fast, scalable and built on everyday technologies we use and love.
-It is centralized and includes a distributed, chained and ledger called a TransactionChain (TxChain) ledger.
+It is centralized and includes a distributed, chained ledger called a TransactionChain (TxChain) ledger.
 Our motives for building a centralized smart contract platform are as follows:

 - **Scalablity:**